 Are there any limits to contributions splitting?

-You can split up to $21,250 concessional contributions per year to your partner’s super fund (85% of $25,000 or more if you are eligible to use unused concessional contribution caps from 2018-19 and 2019-20 financial years).
-Just note that any amounts that you decide to split to your partner’s super fund will actually be counted towards your concessional contributions cap of $25,000 per year, not theirs.
+You can split the lesser of 85% of your concessional contributions for the financial year, up to the concessional contributions cap (currently $27,500).
+Your cap may be higher than this if you have accessed unused concessional contributions from previous years.
+Just note that any amounts that you decide to split to your partner's super fund will still count towards your concessional contributions cap, not theirs.

 How can I set up contributions splitting?

-If you already hold an ANZ Smart Choice Super account and you’d like to set up contributions splitting, you can easily do so.
+If you already hold an ANZ Smart Choice Super account and you'd like to set up contributions splitting, you can easily do so.
 You simply need to download the form here or from the ATO and fill out a few details.
-If you need any assistance with setting up super contributions splitting, you can call us on 13 12 87
+You can find out how much you contributed last year by logging in to your ANZ Smart Choice Super account at http://www.anz.com/smartchoiceaccess or by checking your annual statement.
+If you need any assistance with setting up super contributions splitting, you can call us on 13 12 87.

 What else should I know about spouse super contributions?